-5.1 (D) B.C.
-Regional District Population
+5.1 (E) B.C.
+Development Region

-The BC PNP is focused on attracting investment to regional communities and in the BCPNP Online registration, higher points are awarded for investments proposed in Regional Districts with smaller populations.
+The BC PNP is focused on attracting investment to regional communities.
+In Base category registrations, a greater number of points are awarded for investments proposed in Development Regions outside of the Mainland/Southwest region.